-Edmund de Lacy was only around ten years old when his father died and was brought up at the royal court of King Henry III and Queen Isabella.
+Edmund de Lacy was only around ten years old when his father died and was brought up at the royal court of King Henry III and Queen Eleanor.
 He was placed under the tutelage of a Dominican friar named Richard who became bishop of Chichester and later a saint.

-In May 1247 he was married to Alesia, the eldest daughter of Manfred, viscount of Saluzzo, who was a cousin of Henry’s queen, Eleanor.
+In May 1247 he was married to Alesia, the eldest daughter of Manfred, viscount of Saluzzo, who was a cousin of Henry’s queen.
 The marriage took place at the royal palace of Woodstock, and at the same time the younger sister of Alesia, Agnes, was married to John de Vesci of Alnwick.

 The following year, in May1248, Edmund was allowed to succeed to his father’s estates at the age of eighteen.